-Due to research in various techniques in the field of language learning and teaching, some class-room techniques such as methods or approaches were adopted to teach English.
-Due to the changing form and status of English, many methods and approaches have been adopted to teach this language.
+Due to research in various techniques in the held of language learning and teaching some class-room techniques as methods or approaches were adopted to teach English.
+Due to changing form and status of English, many methods and approaches have been adopted to teach this language.
 The shortcomings of one method or approach gave birth to another method or approach.
 To achieve the objectives of English teaching, the teacher must adopt the adequate method or approach.
-For this, a sound knowledge of various methods and approaches, their merits and demerits is essential.
+For this a sound knowledge of various methods and approaches, their merits and demerits is essential.

-The two terms 'method' and 'approaches' have been used interchangeably many a times but there is a difference between the two.
-Approach is a broader term than method.
+These two terms method and approaches have been used interchangeably many a times but there is a difference between the two Approach is a broader terms than method.

 Approach is axiomatic (study of self-evident truths).
-In the words of Anthony, 'It states a point of view or philosophy or an assumption which one believes but cannot necessarily approve.'
+In the words of Anthony, 1 "It states a point of view or philosophy or an assumption which one believes but cannot necessarily approve."

 Method is an overall plan based on some approach.
-Anthony states, 'Method is an overall plan for the orderly presentation of language material, no part of which contradicts and all of which is based upon the selected approach.'
-The term 'method' includes the selection and gradation of material to be taught.
+In the words of Anthony, "Method is an overall plan for the orderly presentation of language material, no part of which contradicts and all of which is based upon the selected approach."
+The term method includes the selection and gradation of material to be taught.
 Approach deals with assumptions and method in a procedure based on some assumptions.
-In this way, within one approach there can be many methods.
+In this way within one approach there can be many methods.